Old North Church (Sierra Madre, California): Gallery

 Old North Church in 1906, looking North on Hermosa Ave.

 Marquis Lafayette Gordon, (1843 - 1900) first pastor from 1886 to 1887.

 First Congregational Church of Sierra Madre Sunday foot race of Church boys in 1890 on Central Ave (Sierra Madre Blvd).
 Looking west, the camera is in front of the Old North Church.

 Pastor Arthur O. Pritchard's Groundbreaking ceremony in 1926 of the historic Sierra Madre Congregational Church in Sierra Madre, Ca. The historic 1896 Sierra Madre Congregational Church's Old North Church in the background.

 Building historic Sierra Madre Congregational Church in 1926 on Sierra Madre Blvd.

 Hermosa House, Sierra Madre Congregational Church Pastor house in 1923.
 The Pastor's house was built in 1904, just east of the Old North Church on Sierra Madre Blvd.
 In 1923 the house was moved off the main blvd onto Hermosa, just south of the 1928 Church.

 Sierra Madre, Ca one-room school house in 1881, at the corner of Hermosa and Grove Grove.
 Grove Grove was called Live Oak in 1881.
 Starting in 1882 on Sunday the school house was used by First Congregational Church of Sierra Madre founded by Mrs. Annetta M. Carter, wife of the city founder Nathaniel Coburn Carter.
 A pump organ played by W.S.
-Andrews and hymn books were take to the school each Sunday till the Church moved to the original 1887 Sierra Madre City Library on Central Ave in 1889, renamed Sierra Madre Blvd in 1936.
+Andrews and hymn books were taken to the school each Sunday till the Church moved to the original 1887 Sierra Madre City Library on Central Ave in 1889, renamed Sierra Madre Blvd in 1936.
 Then the original 1895 Sierra Madre Town Hall at Baldwin and Central Ave, then to the second Sierra Madre School house, on the northwest corner Baldwin and Central, just north of Kersting Court and in 1896 to the Old North Church.